digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

   :start-after: -- UNCURRY_BEGIN
   :end-before: -- UNCURRY_END

 Using function pattern matching is clearly the most elegant here.
 We never need the tuple as a whole, just its members.
-Any pattern matching you can do in ``case`` you can also do at function level, and the compiler warns you if you are not exhaustive.
+Any pattern matching you can do in ``case`` you can also do at the function level, and the compiler helpfully warns you if you did not cover all cases, which is called "non-exhaustive".

 .. literalinclude:: daml/daml-intro-9/daml/Main.daml
   :language: daml